plukacs/lab-governance/HR.md

 ##### Policy: Employee money
 Salary formula, levels, Glue levels and Glue multiplier: https://docs.google.com/spreadsheets/d/1voxCpH29Lr8OlSuG7JL51BQSAwQPfVzkdpkM7aR9GbU/edit#gid=118044564
+- Market salary databas can be changed only once a year.
+- The salary formula can only be changed every 3 months and comes into force quarterly.

 ##### Policy: Part-time
 - If you are an `x%` part-time employee in the Lab, you get `x%` pay and `x%` ownership.